Shunji Takano

-Shunji Takano (高野 俊二 Takano Shunji) (born February 16, 1964) is a Japanese retired professional wrestler.
+Shunji Takano (高野 俊二 Takano Shunji) (born February 16, 1964) is a Japanese former professional wrestler and actor, whose artistic alias is Ken Takano.

 Early life

 Takano was born on February 16, 1964.
 His father was a black American Marine who belonged to the Iwakuni base, and has also become a promising boxer.
-However, his father returned to the United States and left his wife, a Japanese woman, and children in Japan.
-Takano grew up at home with his mother and brother, and he was a mixed-blooded child.
+Takano grew up at home with his mother and brother after his father returned to the United States and leaving them behind, and he was a mixed-blooded child.

 Career

-New Japan Pro-Wrestling (1981–1982, 1984-1985)
+New Japan Pro-Wrestling (1981–1982, 1984–1985)

 Shunji Takano debuted for New Japan Pro-Wrestling on December 8, 1981, defeating Fumihiro Niikura.
 In his early years, he stayed within the undercard and the lower mid-card area, wrestling the likes of Niikura, Shinichi Nakano, Shunji Kosugi, Norio Honaga, Nobuhiko Takada, Masanobu Kurisu, and Junji Hirata.
 Upon his return to NJPW in October 1984, Takano began moving up the card slowly, but his unhappiness with the company caused him to leave NJPW in September 1985.

-North America (1983-1987)
+North America (1983–1987)

 In 1983, Takano went on an excursion to Canada, wrestling for Stu Hart's Stampede Wrestling in Calgary.
 While there, he formed a tag team with Hiro Saito called the Calgary Hurricanes, which would later become a trio with Junji Hirata, who by then became known as the masked Super Strong Machine.

 In October 1986, Takano went on an excursion to the United States.
 His first stop was for Verne Gagne's American Wrestling Association in Minneapolis, through Masa Saito's connections, where he wrestled under a mask and went by the name, the Super Ninja.
 Upon his debut, he was aligned with Larry Zbyszko.
-In January 1987, Takano had his first major title match against Nick Bockwinkel for the AWA World Heavyweight Championship, in which he lost by disqualification.
+In January 1987, Takano had his first major title match against Nick Bockwinkel for the AWA World Heavyweight Championship, in which he won by disqualification.
 In May 1987, he moved to Portland to wrestle for Don Owen's Pacific Northwest Wrestling, still wrestling under the Super Ninja persona.
 In July 1987, Takano won his first championship, the NWA Pacific Northwest Tag Team Championship with Rip Oliver, with whom he held the titles for nearly two months, before Oliver left the territory, and was replaced by Joey Jackson, who Takano held the titles for nearly two months with, before finally losing them to The Southern Rockers (Steve Doll and Scott Peterson).